isomerpages/sportsg-safesport/_case-management/Support Network.md

 The Safe Sport Support Network provides continued and enhanced psychosocial support to individuals affected by incidents relating to breaches of Safe Sport Unified Code.

-This support is extended to both affected persons as well as persons who are subject to reports of concern ("Respondents").
+This support is extended to both affected persons as well as persons who are subject to the reports of concern ("Respondents").

 ![Alt text for image on Isomer site](/images/Support%20Network.png)